 In this post:

-The Chemistry and Properties of Nitric Acid
+The Chemistry of Nitric Acid

 To understand what nitric acid is and how it is commercially used, it’s important to first understand the properties of an acid and what happens when it’s involved in a chemical reaction.
 We’ll then look at the chemical composition of nitric acid and its common by-products.